Denoder/nuxt-module-alternatives/@nuxtjs/vuex/readme.md

 })
 ```

-There is a new composable added that you can use to handle SSR, the naming convention is based off the storeName + 'Store' so to access the composable you will use for example `vuexStore` (unless the changed the store name that is the default) so to get the store values after mutation you would do:
+There is a new composable added that you can use to handle SSR, so to get the store values after mutation you would do:

 ```ts
 const store = vuexStore()

 store.auth.user // user: null
 ```
 use your regular `$vuex` provider to commit and dispatch, and use the composable to get the mutations.
+If you have renamed the storeName pass the the instance to the `vuexStore()` function like this: `vuexStore($store)`